dkolpakov2/kc-ldap-integration/README-KC.md

 ✅ Output will say either:
   "Allow" → traffic to Postgres is permitted
-  "Deny" → blocked by a specific NSG rule (you’ll see which one)
+  "Deny" → blocked by a specific NSG rule (we’ll see which one)
 ##  print all subnet IDs:
 az network vnet subnet list \
   --resource-group <rg-name> \